ccrit-ee/RPi5_Diagnostics/README.md

 # RPi5_Diagnostics
 Diagnostic GUI for the RPi5.
-Open the README for more details.
+I will add more to this later.